 Want to show off the best fall boots this season?
-From riding boots to styles in suede, the 2024 boot trends are looking lovely.
-But if you want to fit them comfortably, and haven't dealt with that bony bump beneath your big toe, now's the time to book your bunion surgery with Dr. Alvin Cowans, your podiatrist in Powder Springs.
+Have you been browsing the holiday sales, trying to figure out which looks would actually fit your feet?
+From riding boots to styles in suede, the 2025 boot trends are looking lovely, with slouchy styles, moto boots, and equestrian-inspired looks popping up all over this year's runways.
+(We love these trends for their lower heels and roomy toe-boxes, much less likely to pinch your feet and make bunions worse.)
+But if you want to fit them comfortably, and haven't dealt with that bony bump beneath your big toe, now's the time to book your bunion surgery with Dr. Alvin Cowans, your minimally invasive foot surgery podiatrist in Powder Springs.
+(Also serving the communities of Marietta, Smyrna, Mableton, Kennesaw, Austell, Dallas, Hiram, Acworth, and Lithia Springs.)

 You see, in order to restore the smooth profile of your foot, you'll need to surgically correct the shifting bones that caused a bunion to form.
 And, if you want to do so without facing an extended recovery, you can ask us about minimally invasive bunion surgery, a procedure that corrects the problem with smaller incisions and an easier recovery period.

 Of course, surgery isn't the only way to deal with a bunion: there are also non-invasive options.
 When the bunion is relatively small, you can relieve some pressure and pain by padding the bump.
-We can also fit you for custom orthotics, removing mechanical pressure from your feet and helping prevent an existing bunion from getting bigger.
+We can also fit you for custom orthotics designed by our podiatrist to remove mechanical pressure from your feet and help prevent an existing bunion from getting bigger.
+If you’ve been searching for a custom orthotics podiatrist who can create supportive, comfortable inserts tailored to your foot shape, Dr. Alvin Cowans and our team are here to help you walk—and shop—pain-free.

 Now, these options are quite effective, but they can only keep your bunion from getting worse; they can't reduce its size after it has formed.
 So, if you're hoping to show off the latest fall boot styles this year, it’s time to come into the office for a consultation regarding Minimally Invasive Surgery (MIS) for bunion correction.
 But why would some people choose this approach over traditional, open surgery?
 Here’s what you need to know!